Property Tax Exemption - Senior Citizens/Disabled Persons

 If you are a senior citizen and/or disabled with your primary residence in Washington State, the Property Tax Exemption for Senior Citizens and Disabled Persons program may help you pay your property taxes.
 If your income is below $40,000 ($35,000 for taxes payable years prior to 2015) you may be eligible for the exemption program.
 Under the exemption program, your residence’s assessed value is frozen and you will be exempt from excess and special levies resulting in a reduction in your property taxes.
 The reduction in property taxes from participating in this program does not place a lien against the property.

-Applicants that meet the qualifications to participate in the program are approved at one of three program levels based on their combined disposable income.
+Applicants who meet the qualifications to participate in the program are approved at one of three program levels based on their combined disposable income.
 Applicants are able to apply for the exemption for any prior year and must meet the qualifications for the exemption as if they had applied at the time the application was due.
 If the prior year application is approved, a refund in prior years' taxes may be available.
 Refunds of paid taxes are only made for up to three most recent tax years.

 The Assessor's Office administers the program on behalf of the Department of Revenue, according to state statute (RCW 84.36) and administrative code (WAC 458-16A).
 To be approved for an exemption, a taxpayer must apply for the program and meet the qualifications for approval.